muss0080/MemoryKalman/README.md

 ## Notes

-In the kalman_update file I have removed the control component, u.
-This is important for the full Kalman Filter, but not for our use so can be ignored.
+In the kalman_update.m file I have removed the control component, u.
+This is important for the full Kalman Filter, but not for our use so can be ignored (helps clean up the code).
 There are some other bits that are stripped down or hopefully simplified.

 Since this is modified from the original code linked above, you could download the original and look at the solutions.